Modified Macdonald polynomials and integrability: Construction of the modified Macdonald polynomials

-The weight of the column $\MQ^{i}_{\n,\nt}(x;q,t)$ is given by $n-i$ infinite sums of the product of the weights of its faces $L^{\s,\st}_{\r,\rt}(x_k)$ in (\ref{eq:Lx}) while the weight of the column $\MQ'{}^{i}_{\n,\nt}(x;q,t)$ is given by $n-i$ infinite sums of the product of the weights of its faces $L'{}^{\s,\st}_{\r,\rt}(x_k)$ in (\ref{eq:Lz}).
 The infinite summations occur due to windings of the paths.
 A path of colour $j$ appearing in column $i$, such that $i<j$, can wind infinitely many times which gives rise to the infinite number of possible configurations.
 Each infinite summation in $\MQ$ and $\MQ'$ can be expressed through the functions